The little difference

 But what also attracts the Germans to the Netherlands is the positive working conditions of the neighboring country.

-A big advantage is the flat hierarchies.
-In the Netherlands, work is much more informal than in Germany.
-This can start with the "you" being offered during a job interview.
+The flat hierarchies are a big plus.
+Work is much more informal in the Netherlands than in Germany.
+It can start with being offered the “you” during an interview.

-In the Netherlands, it is customary for everyone to work in one company, from the secretary to the manager Chef, The title "Doctor" is also valid in the Netherlands only for doctors.
+In the Netherlands, it is customary for everyone to work in one company, from the secretary to the manager Chef.
+Also the title “Doctor” is only valid for doctors in the Netherlands.

 Easy but distant